Commander-Kunal/Cursor_Controller_using_Hand_Gestures/README.md

 ________________________________________
 License

 This project is open-source.
 See the LICENSE file for more information.
-(You may want to add a LICENSE file, such as MIT, to your repository).
 ________________________________________

 About Author